15 easy tips for eating out

 2. Stay hydrated

-Take the edge off your hunger before you go out with a small snack such as a small handful of nuts and some raw veggie sticks.
+Take the edge off your hunger before you go out with a small snack such as a handful of nuts and some veggie sticks.
 Then you won’t feel ravenous when you get to the restaurant and potentially sabotage yourself.
 Staying hydrated can help, too, says Leigh Sherry, accredited exercise physiologist and director of SmartLife Health.
 “I always make sure I have plenty of water with my meals, too,” she says.
 Research backs this up, with a US study finding those who drank a large glass of water before meals lost more weight than those who didn't.

 3. Be the first to order